Capgemini/spalp/README.md

 ## Extending the module
 See the spalp_example module for a simple implementation.

-Create a module that implements EventSubscriber to react on "SpalpAppIdsAlterEvent::APP_IDS_ALTER" event to provide module's app id when there is call to collect list of available app ids.
+Create a module that implements EventSubscriber to react on "SpalpAppIdsAlterEvent::APP_IDS_ALTER" event.
+EventSubscriber will provide module's app id to list of available app ids.

 Default configuration and application text should be stored in mymodule.config.json